Thailand Fertilizers Market Size & Share Analysis - Growth Trends And Forecast (2025 - 2030)

 By Product: Nitrogen Dominance Faces Micronutrient Challenge

-Potash imports of 700,000 metric tons, valued at THB 10 billion (USD 285.7 million), highlight its strategic importance.
+Potash imports of 700,000 metric tons, valued at THB 10 billion (approximately USD 285.7 million) in 2024, underscore its strategic importance.
 The planned domestic mine, with an investment of USD 1.8 billion scheduled for 2026, is anticipated to transform the market by providing locally sourced muriate of potash and supporting regional exports.
-The market shows increased adoption of secondary macronutrient and NPK blends.
+The market is showing increased adoption of secondary macronutrients, as well as nitrogen, phosphorus, and potassium blends.
 Export-focused durian and rubber farmers are selecting specialized formulations to enhance fruit set, oil content, and stress tolerance.
 Environmental sustainability requirements are driving the adoption of nitrogen use efficiency enhancers and coated granules, creating new opportunities for technology providers.

 Thailand Fertilizers Market: Market Share by Product